MicrosoftDocs/SupportArticles-docs/support/mem/intune/deploy-oma-uris-to-target-csp-via-intune.md

 ---
 title: Support tip - Deploy OMA-URIs to target a CSP through Intune, and a comparison to on-premises
-description: This article describes the significance of CSPs, Open Mobile Alliance – Uniform Resources (OMA-URIs), and how custom MDM policies are delivered to a Windows 10-based device. ms.date: 09/28/2020 ms.prod-support-area-path: device configuration ms.reviewer: sausarka
+description: This article describes the significance of CSPs, Open Mobile Alliance – Uniform Resources (OMA-URIs), and how custom mobile device management (MDM) policies are delivered to a Windows 10-based device. ms.date: 09/28/2020 ms.prod-support-area-path: device configuration ms.reviewer: sausarka